 - Comstock/Comstock/Getty Images

-- How to Change the Information on a Canine Microchip
+- How to See If a Dog Has a Microchip